 What Is Fluency In Maths & How Do Schools Develop It?

-Fluency Definition: What is Fluency in Maths?
+What is fluency in maths?

-The National Curriculum states that pupils should become fluent in the fundamentals of mathematics through varied and frequent practice.
-While a part of this is about knowing key mathematical facts and recalling them efficiently, fluency means so much more than this as it allows pupils to delve much deeper.
+While part of this concerns knowing key mathematical facts and recalling them efficiently, fluency means so much more.
+It allows pupils to delve much deeper.

 To enable them to achieve this, pupils must develop their conceptual understanding, mathematical thinking and use of mathematical language.
 This is where fluency and reasoning come in.